MaximeEme/Cyclistic-bike-sharing/README.md

 ```

 I plotted the results.

 [Number of rides per months of member.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950517/Number.of.rides.per.months.of.member.pdf)
 [Number of rides per months of casual users.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950518/Number.of.rides.per.months.of.casual.users.pdf)

-May, July and September are casual’s busiest month.
+May, July and September are casual’s busiest months.
 It is no surprise to witness spring and summer months being the busiest month for the bike sharing company.
-The member are again more consistent in their use of the bike throughout the year with May, July and November being the busiest but nine month out of the twelves have at least 200,000 rides which is surprising.
+The members are again more consistent in their use of the bike throughout the year with May, July and November being the busiest but nine month out of the twelves have at least 200,000 rides which is surprising.

 ### 4.Determine the number of rides for each day.